tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 : The uid of the conversation the reply is targeting.

 `commentUid`
-: The uid of the comment to edit (it can be the same as `conversationUid` if editing the first comment in a conversation)
+: The uid of the comment to edit (it can be the same as `conversationUid` if editing the first comment in a conversation).

 `content`
 : The content of the comment to create.